Physical Education

 • Healthy active lifestyles: understanding the importance of physical activity to well being.

-Outdoor and Adventurous activities are carried out during the Year 8 residential trip.
+Outdoor and adventurous activities are carried out during the Year 8 residential trip.

 Key Stage 4 (Years 10, 11)